kuwaai/genai-os/docs/docker_model_setup.md

 ## Model Setup for Linux/Docker

-### 1. Gemini Pro
+### 1. Gemini

-Gemini Pro model is setted up by default, just enter your API key in `setting > API Management`.
+Gemini model is setted up by default, just enter your API key in `setting > API Management`.

 ### 2. ChatGPT (OPENAI)